TEMPORA: Efficient Verification of Metric Temporal Properties with Past in Pointwise Semantics: Integrating the Future

 The formula $\argone \U_{I} \argtwo$ asks that there exists a position $j$ in the future (there could be many of them), such that $\argtwo$ is true at that position, and $\argone$ is true at all positions between the current position and $j$, and the time elapsed between the current position and position $j$ lies in the interval $I$.
 As for Since, we first consider the simpler case where intervals are one-sided, i.e., of the form $[0,c)$, $[0,c]$, $[b,+\infty)$ or $(b,+\infty)$.
 Again it is sufficient to track the two \emph{extreme} $\argtwo$ witnesses: the earliest witness and the last possible witness at each point.

-As shown in \Cref{fig:Until-1-sided-automata}, we introduce three automata: (i) $\AUfirst$ which owns and uses future clock $x$ to track the time to the first $\argtwo$, (ii) $\AUlast$ which owns and uses future clock $y$ and tracks the time to the latest witness of $\argone\U\argtwo$ and (iii) a GTA $\AU$ which captures the semantics of the untimed Until operator, using clock $x$ in the invariant of state $\ell_{1}$.
+Let us formalize the notion of a witness for $\U$ formulas.
+Assume the current position to be $i$.
+A position $j \ge i$ is a witness for $\argone \U \argtwo$ at position $i$ if $j$ satisfies $\argtwo$ and for all positions $i \le k < j$, position $k$ satisfies $\argone$.
+The smallest $j$ among all witnesses is called the earliest witness and the largest $j$ (if it exists) is said to be the latest witness.
+If $\argone\U\argtwo$ holds but there is no latest witness, it means that there are infinitely many witnesses for $\argone \U \argtwo$ at position $i$.
+Our goal now is to track the time to the earliest and latest witnesses.
+We make use of this observation: position $j$ is a latest witness for $\argone \U \argtwo$ at position $i$ if \begin{itemize}[nosep] \item firstly, it is a witness for $\argone \U \argtwo$, and